 Not quite what you’re looking for?
 Click here to browse other options in Smichov!

-With s many neighbourhoods to choose from, it can be hard to determine the best area to stay in Prague.
-Whether you want to be in the centre of the action or want to spend time in a trendy area filled with hip, young locals – there is something for everyone in the Czech capital.
+With so many neighbourhoods to choose from, it can be hard to determine the best area to stay in Prague.
+Whether you want to be in the centre of the action or want to spend time in a trendy area filled with hip, young locals – there is something for everyone in the capital of the Czech Republic.

 Are you wondering where to stay in Prague?
 Have any questions about these areas?
 Let us know in the comments!